 SponsorBlock is a crowdsourced browser extension to block sponsor segments of YouTube videos.
 Users submit when sponsor happen to the extension, and the extension automatically skips sponsors it knows about.
 It also features an upvote/downvote system with a weighted random based distribution algorithm.

-There are currently users who have submitted sponsors, which have saved a total of days of people's lives.
+There are currently registered users who have submitted sponsors, which have saved a total of days of people's lives.
 Check out the leaderboard.

 The source code is fully open and the database can be downloaded by anyone.
 I want to keep this as open as possible!
 You can view the docs for the public API here.

 Come contribute, make some suggestions and help out in the Discord: https://discord.gg/QnmVMpU

 Read the news here.

 When you visit a YouTube video, it will check the database to see if anyone has made any submissions for this video.
 If so, the sponsored segment will automatically get skipped when you reach it.

 Once the sponsorship is skipped, you can report this sponsorship and it will be recorded in the database.
 If you don't report it, it will automatically be treated as an upvote (this can be disabled in the options).